Read This First

 Prompt 2: The Steppingstone Fallacy is often used by theists who cite the cherry-picked opinions of non-theist, often framing the agreement as “Even X, who is not a God-believer, admits this.”
 Provide an authentic example of this.

-The central claim is this: The Steppingstone Fallacy is often employed by theists who selectively cite the opinions of non-theists to support their arguments for the existence of God or the validity of religious beliefs.
+In plain terms: The Steppingstone Fallacy is often employed by theists who selectively cite the opinions of non-theists to support their arguments for the existence of God or the validity of religious beliefs.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 Citing Authority

-The person begins by citing Albert Einstein , a renowned physicist, who once said, “The more I study science, the more I believe in God.”
+The person begins by citing Albert Einstein, a renowned physicist, who once said, “The more I study science, the more I believe in God.”

 Ignoring Context